neillturner/busser-ansiblespec/README.md

 [![Gem Version](https://badge.fury.io/rb/busser-ansiblespec.png)](http://rubygems.org/gems/busser-ansiblespec)
 [![Gem Downloads](http://ruby-gem-downloads-badge.herokuapp.com/busser-ansiblespec?type=total&color=brightgreen)](https://rubygems.org/gems/busser-ansiblespec)

-A Busser runner plugin for Ansiblespec.
+A Busser runner plugin for Ansible.

-This enables testing using the ansiblespec format.
+By default this enables testing using the ansiblespec format.
 The serverspec tests are specified with the roles in the ansible repository.
-Also multple roles can be tested.
+* Multiple hosts and multiple roles can be tested.
+* It also supports storing the spec tests in the spec directory and in test-kitchen style test/integration directory.
+* Serverspec using ssh to communicate with the server to be tested.
+* It reads the ansible playbook and inventory files to determine the hosts to test and the roles for each host.

 See [ansible-sample-tdd](https://github.com/volanja/ansible-sample-tdd)

-## <a name="installation"></a> Installation and Setup

-Please read the Busser [plugin usage][plugin_usage] page for more details.

 ## <a name="usage"></a> Usage